pastecodeio/pastecode-docs/docs/api-usage/using-api-key.md

 ## Login via API Key

-If you enable the `Allow Login` option during account creation, you can use your API key for login.
+If you enable the `Allow Login` option during API key creation, you can use your API key for login.
 For example, our Visual Studio Code extension requires a login-enabled API key to access your account.

 ### Warnings